FREE Case Review (866) 588-0600

 TDF is a defective design, and Gilead negligently created it

 If you were injured after taking Complera, you may also be able to bring a failure to warn claim against Gilead.
 Many patients would not have taken Complera had Gilead informed them about the risks.
-Even the FDA has warned the drugmaker against misleading the public about TDF’s side effects.

 Gilead pushed TDF while withholding a safer HIV drug

 Plaintiffs further allege that Gilead developed tenofovir alafenamide fumarate, which was less toxic than Complera and other TDF drugs.
-However, Gilead kept this safer alternative off the market in order to make as much money as it could from selling TDF.
+However, Gilead kept this safer alternative off the market to make as much money as it could from selling TDF.

 Gilead then started selling TAF drugs just when TDF was about to lose it patent protection from generic alternatives.
 The drugmaker urged people taking TDF drugs like Complera to switch immediately to its new TAF-based versions.
-And it cited TDF‘s side effects like kidney injuries (renal failure) and osteoporosis that it had previously insisted did not exist.

 Gilead could have just gotten TAF approved by the FDA back in 2001, which was when TDF went to market.
 Instead, Gilead allowed patients to get sick from TDF for 15 more years.
-And the drugmaker did not start selling the safer version TAF to HIV patients until it was profitable for it to do so.

 AIDS Healthcare Foundation Files Complera Class Action Lawsuit

-AIDS Healthcare Foundation (AHF), the largest global AIDS organization, helped file the lawsuit on behalf of Devin Martinez, Ricardo Wohler and others who purchased Complera and other TDF drugs in May 2018.
+AIDS Healthcare Foundation (AHF), the largest global AIDS organization, helped file the lawsuit on behalf of Devin Martinez, Ricardo Wohler, and others who purchased Complera and other TDF drugs in May 2018.

 This California lawsuit is separate from the individual injury lawsuits filed by people who suffered injuries from TDF, but it deals with similar issues.